shaikalthaf7060/shaikalthaf7060/README.md

 ## 💫 About Me

-I'm a passionate developer based in Nandyala, constantly eager to build, break, and learn.
-When I'm not untangling Data Structures and Algorithms or pushing clean code, you might find me exploring the outdoors on my motorcycle or chasing the sunrise up the Vanjangi Hills.
-I believe in continuous growth, both on the screen and off the grid!

 *   🔭 **Currently working on:** Building my portfolio and impactful personal projects.
 *   🌱 **Currently learning:** Python, Git/GitHub, and backend fundamentals.
 *   🤝 **Looking to collaborate on:** Beginner-friendly open-source repositories.